unlock-protocol/docs/docs/tools/ticket-verifier.md

 # NFT Ticket Verifier

-The [Verifiers](app.unlock-protocol.com/verifiers) page is a new page added to the Unlock [Dashboard](/basics/new-to-unlock/deploying-a-lock) that enables a Lock Manager to note one or more wallet addresses as *verifiers*.
+The [Verifiers](app.unlock-protocol.com/verifiers) page is a new page added to the Unlock [Dashboard](/basics/new-to-unlock/deploying-a-lock) that enables a Lock Manager to set one or more wallet addresses as *verifiers*.
 Verifiers can use a smart phone camera to scan a ticket QR code at the check-in to a venue and mark a ticket as checked-in, to prevent double-use of NFT tickets.
 Once a ticket has been checked in, it is marked as such.
-Only wallets that have been set up as verifiers can check-in tickets.
+While anyone can use a smartphone camera to scan a ticket, *only wallets that have been set up as verifiers can check-in tickets*.

 **Page example**